 OS threads, Python threads, and the GIL

-Let me first remind you what Python threads are and how multithreading works in Python.
-When you run the python executable, the OS starts a new process with one thread of execution called the main thread.
-As in the case of any other C program, the main thread begins executing python by entering its main() function.
-All the main thread does next can be summarized by three steps:
+executable, the OS starts a new process with one thread of execution called the main thread.
+As in the case of any other C program, the main thread begins executing python

-1. initialize the interpreter;
+- initialize the interpreter;

-2. compile Python code to bytecode;
+- compile Python code to bytecode;

-3. enter the evaluation loop to execute the bytecode.
+- enter the evaluation loop to execute the bytecode.

 The main thread is a regular OS thread that executes compiled C code.
 Its state includes values of CPU registers and the call stack of C functions.
 A Python thread, however, must capture the call stack of Python functions, the exception state, and other Python-related things.
 So what CPython does is put those things in a thread state struct and associate the thread state with the OS thread.
-In other words, Python thread = OS thread + Python thread state.
+In other words, Python thread = OS thread + Python thread state

 The evaluation loop is an infinite loop that contains a giant switch over all possible bytecode instructions.
 To enter the loop, a thread must hold the GIL.
 The main thread takes the GIL during the initialization, so it's free to enter.
 When it enters the loop, it just starts executing bytecode instructions one by one according to the switch.